RamokTVL/RamokSelfbot-Rewrite/README.md

 The github repository is like ~250 mo, so if you want to download the sources, download the latest release and put it in DNSpy, this can be a alternative for bad connexions !

+# Legality
+The selfbot has been made for educational purposes.
+I do not take responsability on the bad usage of this selfbot.

 # First start !
 When you download the selfbot, the first thing you need to do before launching the bot is :